Cheetah: Taxonomy

 In 1777, Johann Christian Daniel von Schreber described the cheetah based on a skin from the Cape of Good Hope and gave it the scientific name Felis jubatus.
+The specific epithet jubatus is Latin for 'crested, having a mane'.

 Joshua Brookes proposed the generic name Acinonyx in 1828.

-In 1917, Reginald Innes Pocock placed the cheetah in a subfamily of its own, Acinonychinae, given its striking morphological resemblance to the greyhound and significant deviation from typical felid features; the cheetah was classified in Felinae in later taxonomic revisions.
+In 1917, Reginald Innes Pocock placed the cheetah in a subfamily of its own, Acinonychinae, given its striking morphological resemblance to the greyhound and significant deviation from typical felid features.
+Several other proposed generic names such as Cynailurus and Cynofelis also allude to the similarities between the cheetah and canids.

+The cheetah was classified in Felinae in later taxonomic revisions.

 In the 19th and 20th centuries, several cheetah zoological specimens were described; some were proposed as subspecies.

-A South African specimen with notably dense fur was proposed as (Felis lanea) by Philip Sclater in 1877 and became known as the "woolly cheetah".
+A South African specimen with notably dense fur was proposed as Felis lanea by Philip Sclater in 1877 and became known as the "woolly cheetah".
 Its classification as a species was mostly disputed.
 There has been considerable confusion in the nomenclature of the cheetah and leopard (Panthera pardus) as authors often confused the two; some considered "hunting leopards" an independent species, or equal to the leopard.